-NURS 6010 - Advanced Practice Nursing Seminar (1-0-1)
+NURS 6010 - Advanced Practice Nursing Seminar (0-3-1)

 Advanced practice nursing, with an in-depth examination of its definition and core competencies, is explored in this course.
 Different advanced practice nursing roles and critical elements involved in managing advanced practice nursing environments are analyzed.
 Ways of developing and integrating core competencies into advanced practice nursing roles are discussed.
 Prerequisite (s): NURS 5100; NURS 5200

-NURS 6020 - Societal Transitions Seminar (2-0-2)
+NURS 6020 - Societal Transitions Seminar (1-3-2)

 This course explores the special needs of the changing segments of society.
 It also examines emerging ethical, social, political, cultural, and legal issues related to provision of health care for diverse groups.
-Using an epidemiological approach, students complete a community assessment of a vulnerable population and develop relevant Prerequisite(s): Admission to Graduate Nursing Program
+Using an epidemiological approach, students complete a community assessment of a vulnerable population and develop a culturally relevant plan of care.
+Prerequisite(s): Admission to Graduate Nursing Program